-In the pooled data, the beauty premium holds for attractive and middle attractive people, even when controlling for the beauty and gender composition of the group.
-Looking at men and women separately, it is attractive women that gain the beauty premium, but for men, only middle attractive men earn significantly more.
+In the pooled data, the beauty premium holds, even when controlling for the beauty and gender composition of the group.
+The returns to beauty increase at a decreasing rate.
+Looking at men and women separately, the beauty premium is not significant.
+Also, the beauty premium disappears when individual performance is known and becomes a beauty penalty.

 Interestingly, even when controlling for individual beauty, both men and women earn more money when the number of attractive people in the group increases.
 The premium to being in the presence of beauty, however, only holds when individual performance is unknown.
 Once the group knows what each individual member contributes, the premium disappears.
+42

-Table 10 shows the effects of beauty and gender on average contributions in each group.36 As with the payoff regressions, these control for individual and group effects.
+Table 10 shows the effects of beauty and gender on average contributions in each group.
+43 As with the payoff regressions, these control for individual and group effects.